salilkanade/NYCTaxiWebApp/README.md

 connection.start();
 ```

-3. Now that the connection is established, we need to add a symbol layer and some events to display useful information about the record.
+3. Now that the connection is established, we need to add a [SymbolLayber](https://docs.microsoft.com/en-us/javascript/api/azure-maps-control/atlas.symbollayeroptions?view=azure-maps-typescript-latest&viewFallbackFrom=azure-iot-typescript-latest) and some events to display useful information about the record.
 Add the following snippet also inside of the `init()` function.

 ```javascript
 //Add a layer for rendering point data as symbols.